sofianfalah/Madrasa-Project/README.md

+Technion Industrial Project 234313

+Students: Sofian Falah, Lena Helo

 Organization: Madrasa - Learning to communicate

-Development of a Telegram Bot for practicing spoken Arabic!
+Project title: Development of a Telegram Bot for practicing spoken Arabic!

 Project description: Madrasa is a social organization that teaches Arabic for free through technology and communal learning.
 Over 100,000 registered Israeli students are learning to